Yankees star Judge stays 1 homer shy of Maris’ AL mark of 61

 Season HR Total: 60

-Monday’s Game: Went 1 for 3 with two walks in a 3-2 loss in 10 innings at Toronto.
-Judge has gone six games without a home run and remains short of the AL record of 61 set by Roger Maris of the Yankees in 1961.
+Tuesday’s Game: Went 0 for 1 with four walks in a 5-2 win at Toronto that clinched the AL East for the Yankees.
+Judge has gone seven games without a home run and remains short of the AL record of 61 set by Roger Maris of the Yankees in 1961.
 Judge’s longest homer drought this season was nine games in mid-August.
+Judge continues to lead the league in batting average (.314), RBIs (128) and home runs in his bid to win the Triple Crown.

-Tuesday’s Matchup: Judge continues his bid to win the AL Triple Crown and the Yankees can clinch the AL East title with a victory.
-Right-hander José Berríos (11-6, 5.27 ERA) starts for the Blue Jays.
+Wednesday’s Matchup: The Yankees wrap up their three-game trip to Toronto.
+Right-hander Mitch White (1-6, 5.12 ERA) is set to start for the Blue Jays.

 Next HR: Judge’s next home run would tie him with Maris.
-The Yankees have nine games remaining in the regular season.
+The Yankees have eight games remaining in the regular season.